steffenmllr/docker-butler/README.md

-docker-buttler
+docker-butler
 ==============

-Create a new docker container from a git url, runs them, looks up old container names and stops them and restarts with the new image
+    Create a new docker container from a git url, builds the container, looks up old container names, runs `n` containers and stops the old containers and cleans up stopped containers

 ##### Install
 `npm i steffenmllr/docker-butler -g`